October 1, 2009

 “Judging from the media reports and comments on many blogs, it is clear that many reporters and particularly racing fans do not understand that an overage of flunixin does not rise to the level of an attempt to illegally affect the outcome of a race, and there needs to be a better system to communicate and differentiate racing stable staff management errors from attempts to drug a horse in order to win a race,” said RCI President Ed Martin.

 • RMTC’s DTI Task Force, which is funded in large part by The Jockey Club, announced that applications for the graduate/post-doctoral research fellowship program are being mailed to university-affiliated laboratories by October 1.
 Funding from RMTC is available for one person, with the respective university matching costs.
 The RMTC board previously committed $75,000 per year for three years for this program.
 Applications are due January 1, 2010, and an offer will be made April 1, following the review process.
 This program is intended to develop the next generation of horse racing laboratory directors and researchers.

 • RMTC is also actively seeking applications for the new position of Director of Research and Accreditation.
 The job will involve coordinating administration studies designed for the development of uniform threshold levels and withdrawal times for the regulation of therapeutic medication, analyzing data produced from those studies and producing a final written report for distribution to the Scientific Advisory Committee, assisting principal investigators with publication of administration studies in peer review journals, and coordinating the development of an RMTC/RCI laboratory accreditation and quality assurance program, among other duties.
-A complete job description can be found at rmtc.kinsta.com.
+A complete job description can be found at rmtc.kinsta.cloud.
 Applications are being sought immediately with the intention to fill the position before the end of the year.